dseda/dseda/README.md

 ### Hi there 👋  I'm Seda Demir - based in London :gb:

-🔭  I’m currently working on something cool 😉
+ - I’m currently working on something cool 😉

-🌱  I’m currently learning React
+-  🌱  I’m currently learning React

-📫  How to reach me: @gautamkrishnar or fosstodon.org/@gkr 👨‍💻  Read more about my projects at [See my portfolio](https://seda.github.io/) ⚡  Fun fact: I ❤️ 🐶s
+-  📫  How to reach me: sedademirgf@gmail.com

+-  👨‍💻  Read more about my projects at [See my portfolio](https://seda.github.io/)

+-  😄 Pronouns: She/Her

 <!--
 **dseda/dseda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.